European-XFEL/events/2018-01-23/jupyter.md

 ## Requirements

-1. Please register your interest to attend the morning session at DOODLE POLL (TO BE ADDED).
-We have only 40 spaces available for this hands-on part of the workshop.
+1. Please register your interest to attend the morning session by adding your name to this [Doodle poll](https://doodle.com/poll/riv5bhat7qk6fyrq).
+We have only 40 spaces available for this hands-on part of the workshop, and if demand is greater, we will allocate them in the order of the sign up in the doodle poll.

 2. We ask participants to install the Anaconda Python distribution *in advance* of the workshop.
 See [Installation](#installation) below.